 When using various mediums, the methodology for creating the ideal flesh color will vary slightly.
 Since each paint medium responds differently when blended, various methods are employed.
 When painting skin tones, you want to come as close to the hue and colour you desire as possible.
 To do that, you’ll need to be familiar with the properties of the color you’re using.

 How to Use Acrylic Paint to Create Skin Color

-It’s not easy to render skin color with acrylic paint because acrylic paints appear to darken as they dry.
+It’s not easy to render skin color with acrylic paint because acrylic paints appear darker as they dry.
 To achieve your desired color, it’s a smart idea to start with a slightly lighter color until it dries.
 When using acrylic paint, it can be difficult to achieve the same exact hue twice.
 It’s a smart idea to blend a big batch of paint because you need a lot of it.
 You should still keep track of how much paint you used the first time so you can duplicate the hue.
 When mixing with black, be careful since it will turn the paint muddy when mixed with other colors.